IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 if (player === undefined) {
   error("Failed to convert the entity to a player.");
 }
-player.AddMaxHearts(2); // The type of player is now narrowed to "EntityPlayer"
+player.AddMaxHearts(2); // The type of player is now narrowed to "EntityPlayer".
 ```

 Here, we explicitly handle the error case and supply a helpful error message.
 But this code does something more important than simply providing the error message.